 Suffolk County taps Michael Balboni to find new cybersecurity chief

-As Suffolk County moves to hire a top-ranking official to head up cybersecurity operations across its sprawling networks, it has turned again to the homeland security consultant it previously contracted with for cybersecurity preparation and ransomware response.
+As Suffolk County moves to hire a top-ranking official to head up cybersecurity operations across its sprawling networks, it has turned again to a consultant it previously contracted with for cybersecurity preparation and ransomware response.

 Michael Balboni and his RedLand Strategies were recently hired by Suffolk to help the county in its search for the newly created position of chief information security officer, Suffolk County Executive Steve Bellone told Newsday.